josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Plus, this is a long process; you need some wins along the way.
 Spend time working on the stuff you're good at and enjoy.

 Don't get me wrong: you _should_ address your weaknesses, to some extent.
-But don't get so caught up in it, you end up being average at everything.
+But don't get so caught up in it that you end up being average at everything.

 <CalloutPlusQuote>